gmftbyGMFTBY/EasyNLP/README.md

 - [ ] implement R-Drop for bert-ft (add the similarity on the cls embedding) and dual-bert
 - [x] fix the bugs of _length_limit of the bert-ft
 - [ ] dynamic margin (consider the margin between the original rerank scores)
+- [ ] comparison: bce to three-classification(positive, negative, hard to tell); hard to tell could use the self-comparison and the comparison with the top-1 retrieved result

 ## How to Use